Quadeatschool/Qwhackmolegame/README.md

 # Overview

-This project is an engaging implementation of a classic arcade-style game, reimagined with a spider theme.
-As a software engineer, I wanted to create an interactive game that combines real-time graphics, sound effects, and user input handling to create an entertaining experience while exploring game development concepts.
+This project is an implementation of a classic arcade-style game, reimagined with a Halloween theme.
+I wanted to create an interactive game that combines real-time graphics, sound effects, and user input handling to create an entertaining experience as a way of exploring game development concepts.

-The game is a variation of the classic whack-a-mole arcade game, where players must click on spiders as they appear in different holes across the screen.
+The game is a variation of the classic whack-a-mole arcade game, where players must click on spiders(orange dots for now) as they appear in different holes across the screen.
 The game features:
 - Score tracking system (+1 for hits, -1 for misses)
 - Sound effects for hits, misses, and spider appearances
-- Visual feedback with colored graphics
+- Visual with colored graphics
 - Randomized spider movement patterns

 To play:
 1. Run the game using Python
 2. Click on the orange spiders as they appear in the white holes
 3. Score points by successfully hitting spiders
-4. Avoid clicking empty holes as this will reduce your score
+4. Don't miss the spider
 5. Try to achieve the highest score possible!

 The purpose of developing this game was to gain hands-on experience with:
-- Real-time graphics rendering using Pygame
+- Displaying graphics
-- Event handling and user input processing
 - Sound integration in gaming applications
-- Game state management
-- Timing and animation control
+- Taking user input from the keyboard or mouse
+- Moveable objects

 [Software Demo Video](http://youtube.link.goes.here)